stream-labs/desktop/README.md

 `SLOBS_FORCE_AUTO_UPDATE`: Force the auto-updater to run in development.
 Normally this would only run in production.

+`SLOBS_CACHE_DIR`: Force a different location for the user data cache directory.

+`SLOBS_DISABLE_MAIN_LOGGING`: Disable javascript logging in the main process.

 ## Packaging / Distributing

 Currently only Windows x64 packaging is supported.